-Staff requests that the Community Advisory Committee recommend that the Board of Directors delegate authority to the CEO to execute a contract with Studio PR (Attachment 1) with a not-to-exceed amount of \$350,000 for a three-year public relations contract to include press release writing, distribution, and reporter follow-up, interview coordination and preparation, event publicity, media list development and updating, assisting with identifying byline/Op-ed opportunities (includes writing, pitching and placing) and developing and maintaining a list of editorial calendar opportunities and pitch SCP as appropriate.
+Staff requests the Board of Directors approve and delegate authority to the CEO to execute a contract with Studio PR LLC (Attachment 1) with a not-to-exceed amount of \$350,000 for a three-year public relations contract to include press release writing, distribution, and reporter follow-up, interview coordination and preparation, event publicity, media list development and updating, assisting with identifying byline/Oped opportunities (includes writing, pitching and placing) and developing and maintaining a list of editorial calendar opportunities and pitch SCP as appropriate.

-Sonoma Clean Power has been working with Studio PR on public and media relations for several years.
+Sonoma Clean Power has been working with Studio PR LLC (Studio PR) on public and media relations for several years.
 Since partnering with Studio PR, SCP has seen an increase in press coverage, and improved media relations, including placement of several key op/eds on key topics for our industry.